yGKeKe/SlotMachine/README.md

 # SlotMachine
-Class project designed to understand implementing multiple threads and synchronization.
+Class project designed to improve understanding of implementing multiple threads and synchronization.